-In Switzerland, the gross naturalisation rate of residence or settlement permit holders is 2%.
-The rate is twice as high for people born in Switzerland than for those born abroad (4% compared with 2%).
+In Switzerland, the gross naturalisation rate of residence or settlement permit holders is 2% in 2020.
+The rate is almost three times as high for people born in Switzerland than for those born abroad (3% compared with 1%).

-Since 2011, the gross naturalisation rate of B or C permit holders has not changed.
-A significant increase can however be seen among people born in Switzerland (+0.4 percentage point).
-In comparison with 2017, the rate has nonetheless decreased by 0.5 percentage point.
+Since 2011, the gross naturalisation rate of B or C permit holders has slightly decreased (-0.5 percentage point).
+This decrease can be seen among both, people born in Switzerland (-0.2 percentage point) and people born abroad (-0.5 percentage point).

-In the majority of cantons, the gross naturalisation rate of persons from the first generation (i.e. migrants born abroad) ranges from 1% to 2%.
-The cantons of Glarus and Aargau show the lowest rates.
-Conversely, with rates above 2%, persons who were born abroad residing in the cantons of Zurich, Vaud, Valais and Geneva show the highest naturalisation rates.
+In the majority of cantons, the gross naturalisation rate of foreigners born abroad ranges from 1% to 2%.
+The cantons of Glarus and Freiburg show the lowest rates.
+Conversely, with rates close to 2%, persons who were born abroad residing in the cantons of Zurich and Neuchatel have the highest naturalisation rates.

-There is a wider range in results for the foreign population from the second or subsequent generations.
-The cantons of Zurich, Lucerne, Vaud, Valais and Geneva lead the way with rates of more than 4% and even as high as 7%.
-In contrast, with rates below 2%, compared with the national average of 4%, the cantons of Schwyz and Glarus have the lowest rates.
+There is a wider range in results for the foreign population born in Switzerland.
+The cantons of Zurich, Bern, Ticino, Vaud and Neuchatel lead the way with rates of 5% or more.
+In contrast, with rates close to 1%, compared with the national value of 3%, the cantons of Glarus and Appenzell Innerrhoden have the lowest rates.